Citrus Bowl: Florida Citrus Bowl (1983–2002)

 In March 1983, the name of the game was changed from Tangerine Bowl to Florida Citrus Bowl, via a $1.25 million agreement with the Florida Citrus Commission; the bowl's organizing committee also changed its name from Tangerine Sports Association to Florida Citrus Sports Association.
 A month earlier, organizers had rejected a proposal to rename the game to Grapefruit Bowl.

 In 1986, it was one of the bowl games considered for the site of the "winner take all" national championship game between Penn State and Miami, before the Fiesta Bowl was eventually chosen.

 The January 1991 game had national championship implications for the 1990 season; Georgia Tech won the Florida Citrus Bowl, finished 11–0–1, and was voted the 1990 UPI national champion.
 That occurrence marks a rare example of a non-New Year's Six bowl game featuring a team later named national champion.
 (Note: See also the 1984 Holiday Bowl.)

 The January 1, 1998, game, which featured nearby Florida beating Penn State, holds the game's attendance record at 72,940.
+The Gators returned to the bowl two years later, losing on a field goal on the final play to Michigan State.